Robotics-BUT/BPC-PRP/src/4_others/text/2_cpp.md

 }
 ```

-7. In your onw words, explain what is the Standard Template Library (STL).
+7. In your own words, explain what the Standard Template Library (STL) is.

 8. What will be the output of the following code?
 ```c++